ummadiviany/NeuralNetwork/README.md

 **Deliverables:**
 - The colab notebook(s) downloaded in .ipynb format
 - Screenshot of the training loss and testing accuracy as .png/.tiff files.

+## Assignment3
+Use the DCGAN architecture as shown in the tutorial and train the same architecture on a publicly available dataset of your choice.
+Don’t use CIFAR or MNIST.
+Train it for 5 epochs.
+Don’t take a large dataset.
+Even if you select a large dataset discard some and use a miniature version of that dataset.

+**Deliverables:**
+- Submit your code (colab notebook(s)) downloaded in ipynb format
+- Submit screenshots of your generated fake images and the training loss of your GAN.